microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 2. Click on **URL**

-13. Make sure you web applicationsee renders and shows the connected message in your Web App.
+13. Make sure you web applications renders and shows the connected message in your Web App.

 **Blob Storage: Success**